 When it comes to customer service, First Data has the ability to service its merchant account customers directly via a 24/7 customer service call center, or resellers can provide their own customer service.
 First Data also offers customer support options for resellers at an additional cost to the reseller.
-In a few reviews, merchants have reported confusion regarding identifying the company responsible for servicing their account.
+In a few First Data reviews, merchants have reported confusion about the company responsible for servicing their account.